MuhammadHussnainShaker/InterviewPrep/README.md

 ### Hoisting in JS
 JavaScript Hoisting refers to the process whereby the interpreter appears to move the declaration of functions, variables, classes, or imports to the top of their scope, prior to execution of the code.

-### Why do we use state variable instead of simple variable in React.js
-Because changes in state variable initiates re-render which would not have possible with simple variable.

 ### Higher Order Functions
 The function that can accept functions as parameters or return functions as a result.